Lok Sabha elections 2019: A fight for prestige in Mandya

 The party's anxiety could be gauged from the fact that about 10 days ago PWD minister and Deve Gowda's son H D Revanna stoked a controversy by saying Sumalatha made a foray into politics within months of losing her husband.
 His comment drew flak from all quarters.

-But the dignity and poise with which she has handled those insults and the deft manner in which she is riding on Ambareesh's lingering popularity in the region, seem to be turning into a wave of sympathy in her favour.
-If the enthusiastic crowds joining her campaign each day are any indication, she is going to give a serious run for the Gowda scion's money, influence and power.
+But the way Sumalatha handled those insults seem to be turning into a wave of sympathy in her favour.

-AT grass root level the congress workers are confused and refused to work for JD(S) candidates.
+At grass root level the congress workers are confused and refused to work for JD(S) candidates.
 It is happening in in several places including Mandya.
 The other partner of the ruling alliance, the Congress, has directed all its workers to back Nikhil.

-In the last few days as Sumalatha's appeal among the electorate has gained considerable momentum and the Congress workers and local leaders have joined her in droves, the JD(S) seems to be pressing panic button, indulging in vilification campaign against her and also misusing the official machinery to put hurdles in her way.

-As for Sumalatha, achieving victory is going to be a stupendous task: No independent candidate has been elected to the Lok Sabha from Karnataka in the last 52 years and she has to re-write history to do so.
+With the lack of a cadre by her side, and Kumaraswamy making it a prestige fight, Sumalatha is up against huge odd.
+If she wins history will be re-written as no independent candidate has been elected to the Lok Sabha from Karnataka in the last 52 years.